Loch Cuaich

-Loch Quoich (Scottish Gaelic: Loch Chuaich) is a loch and reservoir situated west of Loch Garry approximately 40 km northwest of Fort William, Lochaber, Scotland.
-The name means "loch of the quaich".
+Loch Cuaich or Loch Quoich is a loch and reservoir situated west of Loch Garry approximately 40 km northwest of Fort William in Lochaber.
+The name means "loch of the quaich" in Scottish Gaelic.
 In 1896, it was listed as six miles long and three-quarters of a mile in width, belonging to Mrs. Ellice of Glenquoich, within the parish of Kilmonivaig.

-Both lochs form part of the 19 MW Glen Garry hydroelectricity project commissioned by the North of Scotland Hydro-Electric Board in the 1950s.
+Both Lochs Cuaich and Garry form part of the 19 MW Glen Garry hydroelectricity project commissioned by the North of Scotland Hydro-Electric Board in the 1950s.
 The scheme was completed in 1962.

-The Fearna Storage project, a 1.8 GW / 36 GWh pumped-storage hydroelectricity project on the north-east hill expects to use 11% of Loch Quoich.
+The Fearna Storage project, a 1.8 GW / 36 GWh pumped-storage hydroelectricity project on the north-east hill expects to use 11% of Loch Cuaich.

 Geology

 The Loch Quoich Line is a fault line extending for over 60 kilometres within the Moine Thrust Belt.
-In 1980, the mineral johnsomervilleite, a transition-metal phosphate mineral, was first discovered in the Loch Quoich area.
+In 1980, the mineral johnsomervilleite, a transition-metal phosphate mineral, was first discovered in vicinity of Loch Cuaich.

-On 10 November 2018, a landslide at Loch Quoich near Kinloch Hourn destroyed a pylon and knocked out power for 20,000 homes; telephones service was also interrupted.
+On 10 November 2018, a landslide at Loch Cuaich near Kinloch Hourn destroyed a pylon and knocked out power for 20,000 homes; telephones service was also interrupted.
 The landslide, which dislocated 9,000 tonnes, blocked road access until mid-2019.